vi-me-vi/stt/README.md

 user@computer:~$ make INCLUDE_DIR=/usr/include LIB_DIR=/usr/lib
 ```

+### Improvements

+Project is being built with debug enabled, without optimizations.

+Future plans to add release build feature.

+`make install` is not currently implemented.

 ***

 Compatible with Linux and other UNIX derivatives.

-Tested on Linux & MacOS.
+Tested on Linux & macOS.